Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 Blockchain Core Developer
 Primary programming languages are: C++, Go, Rust

-Finished the faculty of applied mathematic(Master of degree).
+Finished the faculty of applied mathematics(Master degree).
 Participated in programming competitions during education.
 Has worked as a programmer for around 6 years.

 Was a freelancer the first year, creating an application for IOS(Swift), creating modules for the desktop application on C++.
 After that, spent 2 years in a company which created software for TV devices(C++/ Haxe).
 After which, for 3 years, worked on different blockchain projects(C++/Go/Rust/Solidity/Js).

 **Varg Vikernes**
 Junior Blockchain Engineer,
-Worked in Big Data prior to blockchain, has now switched to developing on Polkadot and doesn’t regret it one bit.
+Worked in Big Data prior to blockchain, has now switched to developing on Polkadot and doesn't regret it one bit.

 **Sven Seven**
 Fullstack Developer